 You can also transfer old videotapes to your computer and have them digitally.
 After that, you can donate them to your local thrift store.

 Check Green Disk to see what they accept and how you can recycle with them.

 Old books, or the ones that you’ve already read (and won’t re-read) – donate to libraries, give away to friends, or you can even try to sell some of them.

 Maybe you have some sitting around for a particular recipe or article.
-Tear it out, or take a picture of it and get rid of the magazine.
+Tear it out, take a picture, and get rid of the magazine.

 You can donate it in libraries, thrift stores, Craigslist, or throw it in your recycling bin for paper.

 Take your medicine to a drug take-back location.
 Search for a nearby area here: